Martha Washington Candy

 My Childhood Christmas Memories

 It’s no surprise either that one of my favorite holiday treats is a candy that my mother made every Christmas, but only at Christmas.
-For that reason, the making of Martha Washington Candy recipe signifies Christmas is near.
+Therefore, the making of Martha Washington Candy recipe signifies Christmas is near.
 It is a tradition.
 As well, it wouldn’t be Christmas without it.
 As you know, this candy has been around for years.
 Most notably, it’s simple yet elegant, quick yet gourmet, and outrageously rich!

 This candy recipe is a favorite and cherished family tradition!